Exploring Single Domain Generalization of LiDAR-based Semantic Segmentation under Imperfect Labels: Experiments

 \textbf{Combination of NPN and PolarMix.} When both are applied simultaneously, the model achieves 55.75\%, 35.92\%, and 38.67\%.
 Although the SemanticPOSS result is slightly lower than NPN-only, the SemanticKITTI accuracy surpasses both single variants.
 These results suggest that noise modeling and geometric augmentation are complementary, each contributing to robustness and generalization under noisy supervision.

 \textbf{Effect of dual-branch consistency.} Although combining NPN and PolarMix improves performance, the overall generalization remains limited, with AM and HM reaching only 45.83\% and 43.69\%.
 To further bridge the semantic gap between different representations, we introduce a consistency loss on the bottleneck features of the dual-branch design.
-A key question is which branch should be used to construct the candidate and complementary label sets.
 Our experiments show that under 10\% and 20\% noise, using the strong achieves noticeably performance of generalization with higher AM and HM.
 This suggests that the denser augmented point clouds provide richer cues and promote the learning of transferable knowledge.
-However, under 50\% noise, the dense but corrupted strong set amplifies the adverse effects of label noise, causing performance to collapse (e.g., mIoU$=30.71\%$, AM$=25.27\%$, HM$=24.11\%$).
+However, under 50\% noise, the dense but corrupted strong set amplifies the adverse effects of label noise, causing performance to collapse.
 Therefore, we adopt a selective strategy: using the strong set for 10\% and 20\% noise, and the weak set for 50\% noise, enabling more robust performance across different noise levels.

 \textbf{Full framework.} Our method \textbf{DuNe} achieves the best results across all datasets, with 56.86\%, 42.28\%, and 52.58\% on SemanticKITTI, nuScenes, and SemanticPOSS under 10\% noise, respectively.
 These improvements confirm that integrating NPN and PolarMix within our dual-view training strategy is crucial for achieving robustness and generalization under noisy supervision.